chunkypixel/atari-dev-studio/README.md

 ![dasm Compiler](images/ataridevstudio-dasmcompiler.png)

-> Note: You are totally responsible to ensure your enviroment is properly configured to allow you to utilise the tools and applications you will be interacting with.
+> Note: You are totally responsible to ensure your environment is properly configured to allow you to utilise the tools and applications you will be interacting with.
 No support will be provided for this feature.

 ### Status Bar
 Apart from using the **Command Palette** to select compilation, there are a number of short-cut buttons on the **Status Bar** allowing you to:
 * Display the extension version (might be useful at times)
 * Open the Welcome page
 * Open the Sprite Editor
-* Compile source code
+* Compile source code (Shift+F5)
-* Compile source code and run
+* Compile source code and run (F5)

 ![Status Bar](images/ataridevstudio-statusbar.png)